 This article was contributed by Krzysztof Gilowski.

-Although the recipe for a perfect logo does not exist, the knowledge of the features that distinguish legendary designs from the average ones, will allow you to get closer to greatness.
+Want to create a perfect logo?
+Although the recipe for a perfect logo does not exist, the knowledge of the features that distinguish legendary designs from the average ones will allow you to get closer to greatness.

 Recognizability is everything